GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 # 5. Deploying SubSystems - Installing the gateway subsystem

-Refer the product documentation [here](https://www.ibm.com/docs/en/api-connect/10.0.x_cd?topic=subsystems-installing-gateway-subsystem) for more detailed info.
+Refer the product documentation [here](https://www.ibm.com/docs/en/api-connect/10.0.x_cd?topic=subsystems-installing-gateway-subsystem) for more detailed info, but you don't need to use this for the installation.

 ### 5.1 Download the file